MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes-ui.md

 ## How are native crashes different from text reports or from the "raw" tab of the App Center report?
 Whenever a crash occurs on iOS or macOS, a crash report is generated which can be downloaded from the device and uploaded to App Center via the manual crash upload dialog.

-For iOS/macOS reports there is the `raw` tab containing the text which is very similar to the content of the aforementioned report.
-Those two formats are not identical: The one on `raw` tab is an App Center-specific representation which is different from system generated crash reports, e.g. the ordering of version and build version number is not the same.
+For iOS/macOS reports, the `raw` tab contains text, like the crash report, but the formats aren't identical.
+The `raw` tab is an App Center-specific representation which differs from system-generated reports.
+For example, the ordering of `version` and `build version number` isn't the same.